-In this tutorial , We are going to install “NextCloud on Raspberry Pi 3B Plus using Docker”
+In this segment, We are going to show you how to install “NextCloud on Raspberry Pi using Docker“

 - Now, Boot the Raspberry Pi with this SD Card, Follow the On-Screen Instructions.

-- By default SSH is disabled in Raspbian.
-So, we need to enable it from desktop.
+- By default, SSH is disabled in Raspbian.
+So, we need to enable it from the desktop.

 - Click on the Pi icon from Top Left Corner –> Preferences –> Raspberry Pi Configuration

 - Navigate to Interfacing Options and press Enter.

 - After that, we need to select SSH and enable it by pressing the Enter.

 sudo systemctl enable ssh sudo systemctl start ssh